Commercial Courts in Germany: An Alternative for International Business Disputes

 • Commercial Court at the Higher Regional Court of Düsseldorf – specialized in construction and architectural matters

-• Commercial Court at the Higher Regional Court of Düsseldorf – specialized in insurance law (especially pecuniary damage liability insurance (D&O insurance))
+• Commercial Court at the Higher Regional Court of Düsseldorf – specialized in insurance law (especially financial loss liability insurance (D&O insurances)

 • Commercial Court at the Higher Regional Court of Düsseldorf – specialized in corporate law and post-M&A disputes

 • Commercial Chambers at the Regional Courts of Bielefeld, Düsseldorf, Essen, and Cologne.
-At the same time, the existing specialization based on the amount in dispute in the areas of renewable energy law (regional courts of Bielefeld and Essen), disputes from the IT sector (Regional Court of Cologne), and business transactions (Regional Court of Düsseldorf) is being expanded, provided these proceedings are also to be conducted in English.
+At the same time, the existing value-dependent specialization for the law of renewable energies (Regional Courts Bielefeld and Essen), disputes in the field of information technology (Regional Court Cologne), and from corporate transactions (Regional Court Düsseldorf) will be expanded, insofar as these proceedings are to be conducted in English.

-Sources: Press Release of the NRW State Government from 12 March 2025; Press Release of the Higher Regional Court of Düsseldorf
+Sources: Press release of the State Government of NRW from 12 March 2025; Press release of the Higher Regional Court of Düsseldorf

-The decision between a Commercial Court and an arbitration procedure depends on the individual case and should play an important role already in the design and negotiation of international contracts.
+The decision between a Commercial Court and an arbitration procedure depends on the individual case and should play an important role already in the drafting and negotiation of international contracts.

-Commercial Courts score points with state authority and generally lower procedural costs.
-Additionally, there is the advantage for the losing party that there are multiple instances available.
+Commercial Courts, on the other hand, score with government authority and usually lower procedural costs.
+For the losing party, it is also an advantage that there are multiple instances.
 However, the enforceability of judgments outside the EU is problematic.

 Conclusion

-The introduction of Commercial Courts is a significant advance for Germany as a judicial location.
-They offer businesses an attractive, efficient, and internationally oriented option for resolving commercial disputes.
+The introduction of the Commercial Courts is a significant advancement for Germany as a judicial location.
+They offer companies an attractive, efficient, and internationally-oriented option for resolving commercial disputes.

-The further development remains to be seen – possibly further adjustments will follow in the future to further strengthen Germany's position in this area.
-This is urgently needed.
+The further development remains to be seen – further adjustments may follow in the future to further strengthen Germany's position in this area.
+This is also urgently needed.

 Despite these positive aspects, challenges remain.
 The dispute value threshold of 500,000 euros is relatively high.
 It is expected that not all federal states will establish Commercial Courts.
-Additionally, the Federal Court of Justice may reject English-language proceedings.
-Practice will show how effective the new courts work and whether they can compete internationally.
-This also applies to the declared goal of the German legislator to establish state courts for large commercial disputes as an alternative to arbitration.
+Furthermore, the Federal Court of Justice can reject English-language proceedings.
+Practice will show how effectively the new courts work and whether they can compete internationally.
+This also applies to the declared goal of the German legislator to establish state courts as an alternative to arbitration in major commercial disputes.

 We specialize in International Business Law, Corporate Law, Compliance, and Contract Management.